mesosphere/dcos-kafka-service/README.md

 }
 ```

-**Note:** The interrupt command can’t stop a Block that is `InProgress`, but it will stop the change on the subsequent Blocks.
+**Note:** The interrupt command can’t stop a block that is `InProgress`, but it will stop the change on the subsequent blocks.

 ### Configuration Options